 GitOps Repository Structures and Patterns Part 6: Example Repositories

-In this final part of the GitOps-repository-structures and -patterns series, I show example repositories that provide templates, ideas and tips for your own projects.
+In this final part of the GitOps repository structures and patterns series, I show example repositories that provide templates, ideas and tips for your own projects.
 Some recurring themes emerge, some of which are named differently: Structures for applications or teams, structures for cluster-wide resources, and structures for bootstrapping.

 You can get an overview of GitOps repository patterns and structures in the first part of this series, in the second part I introduce operator deployment patterns and in the third part repository patterns, in the fourth part promotion patterns and in the fifth part wiring patterns.